 The EZEIZA International airport is about 32km (20 miles) from the city and the journey takes around 45 minutes- 1.5 hours depending on traffic.
 A taxi will cost around $30-40 USD, or you can book a private transfer, or take the bus.
 If you decide to take a taxi then make sure you book one at an official airport kiosk, otherwise you’ll be approached by many supposed taxi drivers outside the airport.

 Tienda León runs coaches from Ezeiza airport to the bus station, in the center of Buenos Aires city, and you can pay extra to have them take you directly to your hotel from there with a pre-paid taxi.
 It’s more convenient than the public bus, which can take up to 2 and a half to three hours to get downtown.

-The Park Hyatt Buenos Aires – set in a Neoclassical palace called Palacio Duhau – is definitely one of the most glamorous and opulent hotels in Buenos Aires.
+Clients taking business class flights to Buenos Aires love the Park Hyatt Buenos Aires.
+Set in a Neoclassical palace called Palacio Duhau, this is definitely one of the most glamorous and opulent hotels in Buenos Aires.
 The hotel boasts three restaurants, an indoor pool, gallery, spa and ballroom, and is located 2 km from the grand opera house Teatro Colón.
 Rooms offer amenities such as butler service, plush beds and marble bathrooms, while Suites offer extra features such as living rooms, chandeliers and dining tables.

 If you prefer a boutique option, the Mine Hotel in Buenos Aires’ fashionable Palermo Soho district is surrounded by some of the city’s best restaurants.
 Not only does the hotel boast chic, contemporary rooms, you’ll also be treated to complimentary Wi-Fi and complimentary breakfast.
 There are 20 rooms in total, each with outdoor, garden views or courtyard views